New iPhone Stuck on Reconnecting? Try These Fixes

 Picture source: Apple Community

-Why Is My iPhone Stuck on Reconnecting?
+Why Is My New iPhone Stuck on Reconnecting?

 If you're facing the issue of your iPhone being stuck on transferring data with a "Reconnecting" message, it can be quite frustrating.
 However, understanding the potential causes of this problem can help you tackle it effectively and with a bit more patience.